moleike/haskell-jsonnet/README.md

 This is an (unofficial) Haskell implementation of the [Jsonnet][jsonnet] configuration language.
 For an introduction to the language itself, see the [tutorial][tutorial] or language [reference][reference].
-Tested against the same test suite used in the C++ and Go implementations.
+We are using the same test suite used in the C++ and Go implementations (which is very comprehensive).

 [jsonnet]: https://jsonnet.org/
 [tutorial]: https://jsonnet.org/learning/tutorial.html